Lifelong Learning

 Photography and Video Film Making

-Successful participation in photography competitions in the early 1960s and the desire to become a filmmaker as well as the fact that I did not have the money to attend a first class film academy made me study theater sciences and photographic arts at the Ruhr-University Bochum and finally lead to videofilm making.
+Successful participation in his first photography competitions in the early 1960s and his desire to become a filmmaker led him, for financial reasons, to study theater studies and artistic photography at the Ruhr University in Bochum and eventually to video filmmaking.

-In Hollywood I worked as a film critic for a New York based Austrian cultural magazine.
-I enjoyed directing classes with Maximilian Schell at the Max Kade Institute, L.A., and the friendship with Bernd Capra, the director of the brilliant film "Mindwalk".
+As a film critic, I traveled to Hollywood for an Austrian cultural magazine, enjoyed directing classes with Maximilian Schell at the Max Kade Institute in L.A., and enjoyed my friendship with Bernd Capra, the director of the film “Mindwalk.”

 • Purchased in the USA, several trips through Death Valley and along the Pacific Highway from Los Angeles to Vancouver, then taken to Europe and crisscross the Alps: BMW K1100 LT.

-• Since 2004 my very reliable and probably last motorcycle, an incredibly comfortable but also heavy BMW K1200LT.
+• From 2004 to 2012, my very reliable and probably last motorcycle, an incredibly comfortable but also heavy BMW K1200LT.

-• The two last bikes at delivery: on the right the BMW K1100 LT and the BMW K1200 LT on the left.
+• The penultimate bikes at delivery: on the right the BMW K1100 LT and the BMW K1200 LT on the left.

 • After many Volkswagen beetles and Ford Taunus 12M P4 models I could finally afford a VW 411 with a bord computer in a lunch box and over 2 meters of cargo area.